Buying Gold & Precious Metals With Your Defined Benefit Plan or Cash Balance Plan

 Below are the compliance issues that need to be addressed:

-- Bonding requirements;
+1. Bonding requirements;

-- Reviewing form 5500 requirements; and
+2. Reviewing form 5500 requirements; and

-- Year-end valuation questions and concerns.
+3. Year-end valuation questions and concerns.

 Gold, silver and precious metals are called “non-qualifying” assets.
-These are defined as any asset that is not held by a regulated financial institution such as a bank, insurance company, brokerage, or mutual fund provider.
+These are defined as any asset that are not held by a regulated financial institution such as a bank, insurance company, brokerage, or mutual fund provider.

 Most plans don’t fall under this category because most companies will invest in mutual funds or stocks.
 So compliance is definitely easier when using only qualified assets.